 Fr.
 Bartolomeo has been married to his wife Joanne since 2000.
 She teaches sixth grade in the Brentwood School District, and has been an active Christian all her life.
-Within the parish she coordinates the Breakfast Fellowship and the Prayer Warriors, and serves as a lay reader, lay Eucharistic minister, and as the parish’s lay delegate to Diocesan Convention.
+Within the parish she coordinates the Breakfast Fellowship and the Prayer Warriors, and serves as a lay reader, lay Eucharistic minister, and as one of the parish’s lay delegates to Diocesan Convention.

-Joanne’s son Matthew Vita works in the insurance business and lives with his son Giovanni and his son’s mother Lauren in Shirley.
+Joanne’s son Matthew Vita works in the insurance business and has a son named Giovanni.
 Joanne’s daughter Melissa Ippolito is a registered nurse.
-Her husband Michael is a fire department captain and currently attending the New York City police academy.
+Her husband Michael Ippolito is a police officer .
+Melissa recently gave birth to a son, Milo.
 They live in Bay Shore.
 Michael’s son Michael is a librarian.
 He lives in West Islip.

 Mrs. Cheryl Kendrick has been working at Trinity since 2011.
 She resides in Smithtown with her husband Paul, who designs cockpits for airplanes.
 Her daughter Lauren is a recent graduate from the University of Vermont and is a Certified Athletic Trainer.
 Her son Jon is attending Michigan State University.
 Cheryl also serves as a Lay Eucharistic Minister at St. Thomas of Canterbury Episcopal Church in Smithtown.